Sun Fen: Life

-In 270, the emperor Sun Hao was deeply grieved when his favourite concubine, Lady Wang, died of illness, so he remained indoors for many months and refused to meet his subjects.
+In 270 or 274, Sun Hao was deeply grieved when his favourite concubine, Lady Wang, died of illness, so he remained indoors for many months and refused to meet his subjects.
 At the time, there were rumours that Sun Hao was dead and that either Sun Fen or Sun Feng (孫奉; a grandson of Sun Ce, via Ce's son Sun Shao) would become the new emperor.
-Zhang Jun (張俊), the Administrator of Yuzhang Commandery, believed the rumours and hoped that Sun Fen would become the new emperor, so he sent his men to clean up the tomb of Lady Zhong (Sun Fen's mother) in Yuzhang Commandery in an attempt to please Sun Fen.
+Zhang Jun (張俊), the Administrator of Yuzhang Commandery, believed the rumours and hoped that Sun Fen or Sun Feng would become the new emperor, so he sent his men to clean up the tomb of Lady Zhong (Sun Fen's mother) and Sun Feng's mother in Yuzhang Commandery in an attempt to please Sun Fen and Sun Feng.
+(Note: It is likely that the events in 270 leading to Zhang Jun's downfall were rumours linking Sun Feng to the throne, and that it was Sun Feng and his family members who died in that year.
+Sun Ce's biography in Sanguozhi only recorded that Sun Feng was executed because of rumours linking him to the throne, without indicating the year or providing further context.)
 When Sun Hao found out, he was so angry that he had Zhang Jun arrested and executed by dismemberment.
 Zhang Jun's family members were also put to death.
 Sun Fen and his family were implicated, arrested and condemned to death.
 When he pleaded with Sun Hao to spare him and his five sons and allow them to live the rest of their lives as beggars, Sun Hao refused and forced them to commit suicide by consuming poison.
+(Note: Pei Songzhi is skeptical of the claim that Sun Fen died in 270.
+He argued that Sun Hao had just recently ascended the throne and yet to establish himself.
+If Sun Fen's children were around 20 (by East Asian reckoning) when Fen was not yet targeted by Hao, then they couldn't have been 30 or 40 (by East Asian reckoning) when Fen died.
+Also, if Fen's children were already adults, then if they were still unwedded, the reason wouldn't have been Hao's imprisonment.)